A police senior sergeant died from injuries he sustained from a bow and arrow attack in Port Moresby.

 One question to Minister Masiu pops up: Is the government going to license all the PNG content producers on Facebook, YouTube, Tiktok and other social media platforms?
 Journalists ARE content producers.
 Or should we all just call ourselves content producers to avoid paying for a journalist license?

 The Media Control Policy, as it should be called, states that it is designed to strengthen media freedom.
+We at InsidePNG think otherwise.

 We, 24 journalists and content producers, previously worked at a GOVERNMENT OWNED television station called EMTV.
 We were sacked because we protested against political influence in the newsroom.